DerekStride/tree-sitter-sql/CONTRIBUTING.md

 $ npm run release
 ```

+Ensure you also bump the version in `tree-sitter.json`, `Cargo.toml`, `pyproject.toml`, & `CMakeLists.txt` before pushing the changes.

 Verify that all the changes are correct and push the updates to a new branch.

 ```